VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**July 14th, 2021**.
-The current example is focusing on [COVID-19](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-07-14).
-This time we ask you to share you favourite COVID-19 visualization.
-This can be one designed by yourself, or one produced by someone else.
+**August 11th, 2021**.
+The current example is focusing on [Continuous Glucose Monitoring (CGM) data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-08-11).
+The goal of the challenge is to produce an explanatory graphics - Visually demonstrate that there is a dose response in glycemic control for Rx (the higher the dose the lower the variability) and that the Rx med and Rx high demonstrate better glycemic control that SOC and these attributes are sustained.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays